 Another emerging factor is the global slump in oil prices which look set to give Australians cheaper pump prices into the near future.
 For caravanners, this means it will be less expensive than in other times to tour this great country or just explore your state or local region.

-When it comes to sourcing a loan to buy a caravan, there are also significant reasons to indicate that now is a good time.
+When it comes to sourcing a loan to buy a caravan or finance camping trailer, there are also significant reasons to indicate that now is a good time.

 Top of the list has to be interest rates.
 Due to numerous reasons, current caravan loan interest rates have been on a downward trend for some time and that has been accelerated due to coronavirus.
 These current historic low interest rates will make your caravan loan a lot cheaper than in other times.